fchastanet/bash-tools-framework/doc/guides/Options/generateArg.md

 * **--variable-name** | **--var \<varName\>**

-  (optional) provides the variable name that will be used to store the parsed arguments.
+  (mandatory) provides the variable name that will be used to store the parsed arguments.

 * **--help \<help\>**